g3rhard/sysops-framework/content/docs/chapter-02-principles.md

   "In operations, principles guide decisions when procedures don't exist yet."
 ---

-> _"In operations, principles guide decisions when procedures don't exist yet."_

 ## 🎯 Learning Objectives

 By the end of this chapter, you will understand: